MatAtBread/nodent/README.md

 Extensions to the specification:

-* **async getters**
+* **async getters** and ** static async** class members:

 Nodent permits a class or object definition to define async getters:

 	async get data() { ... }
 	get async data() { ... }

-	This syntax is currently not supported by any other ES7 parsers and must be substituted with something an internal async IIFE:

-		get data() { return (async function(){
-			...
+	class MyClass {
+		static async name() { ... }
-		})() }
+	}

-	Nodent logs a warning when it detects this situation.

 * **await outside async**

 The ES7 async-await spec states that you can only use await inside an async function.
 This generates a warning in nodent, but is permitted.
 The synchronous return value from the function is compilation mode dependent.
 In practice this means that the standard, synchronous function containing the `await` does not have a useful return value of it's own.

 * **async return/throw**

 The statements `async return <expression>` and `async throw <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
 The alternative to this syntax is to use a standard ES5 declaration returning a Promise.
 See [below](#exiting-async-functions-from-callbacks) for details.

 Known differences from the specification:

 * **AsyncFunction**

-	The [`AsyncFunction`](#asyncfunction) type is _not_ defined by default, but is returned via the expression `require('nodent')(...).require('asyncfunction')`.
-The `AsyncFunction` constructor allows you to create async functions on the fly, much as the standard `Function` constructor does.
+The [`AsyncFunction`](docs/helpers.md#asyncfunction) type is _not_ defined by default, but is returned via the expression `require('nodent')(...).require('asyncfunction')`.
+The `AsyncFunction` constructor allows you to create async functions on the fly, just as the standard `Function` constructor does.

 * **case without break**

 As of the current version, `case` blocks without a `break;` that fall thorugh into the following `case` do not transform correctly if they contain an `await` expression.
 Re-work each `case` to have it's own execution block ending in `break`, `return` or `throw`.
 Nodent logs a warning when it detects this situation.

 * **await non-Promise**

 The ES7 specification allows an application to `await` on a non-Promise value (this occurs because the template implementation wraps every generated value in a Promise).
 So the statement:

 		var x = await 100 ; // 100

 ...is valid.
 Nodent, by default, does _not_ allow this behaviour (you'll get a run-time error about '100.then is not a function'.
 Generally, this is not a problem in that you obviously only want to wait on asynchronous things (and not numbers, strings or anything else).
 However, there is one unpleasant edge case, which is where an expression _might_ be a Promise (my advice is to never write code like this, and avoid code that does).

 		var x = await maybeThisIsAPromise() ;

 In this case, the expression will need wrapping before it is awaited on by Nodent.
 You can emulate this behaviour by specifying the code-generation flag 'wrapAwait' in your package.json or after the nodent directive:

 		'use nodent {"wrapAwait":true}';

 Wrapping every value in a Promise increases the time taken to invoke an async function by about 20%.
 An alternative to wrapping everything is to only wrap expression where this might be the case explicitly:

 		var x = await Promise.resolve(maybeThisIsAPromise()) ;

 or

 		var isThenable = require('nodent').isThenable ;
 			...